The Pesticides Management Code

 must be eliminated, and rodent access routes uncovered and blocked.

-The next table shows actives ingredients on schedules I and II of the
+The next table shows actives ingredients on schedules I and II of the Pesticides Management Code.

 Schedule I of the Pesticides Management Code

-(Active ingredients prohibited on certain green spaces)
+(Active ingredients prohibited in green spaces)

 Category of pesticides